maldorne/frmudlib/readme.md

 ## Current game

-This repository have no relation with the current game, is just a backup of old versions of the software.
+This repository have no relationship with the current game, is just a backup of old versions of the software.
 The current game can be reached at:

 - `telnet fr.hyssing.net 4001`